s0md3v/s0md3v.github.io/_posts/2025/2025-01-12-get-life-together.markdown

 > **Note:** Mental disorders such as depression, ADHD and anxiety can lead to poor self-control and procrastination in ways that require medical intervention.
 Regardless, the information here should prove useful but it can not replace a therapist/psychatrist's help.

 ## How we decide what to do
 The brain is not a single entity, it is made up of many complex interconnected parts and they work together to sense, feel, think, decide and do.
 For example, if you just finished watching a great episode of a show late at night, the interaction of these parts may go something like this:
 1. **Part #1:** *"If we sleep now, we can get enough sleep to work efficiently tomorrow.
-We are going to wake up in a terrible state if stay up any longer."*
+We are going to wake up in a terrible state if we stay up any longer."*
 2. **Part #2:** *"But that cliffhanger!
 We need to know what happens next!"*
 3. **Part #3:** *"Speaking of work, I wonder how the presentation is gonna go.
 I am a bit worried."*
 4. **Part #4:** *"Why are we even discussing this?
 We always discuss this and we almost always end up watching more."*

 In this case, sleeping right away would ensure our well-being the next but that doesn't always happen.
-To understand why, lets first name some of the major systems that influence our decisions:
+To understand why, let's first name some of the major systems that influence our decisions:

 1. **Prefrontal Cortex (PFC):** Governs reasoning, planning, and impulse control.
 2. **Limbic System:** Drives emotional, instinctive, and reward-seeking behavior.